UNDP’s mandate for health and development

 The strategy encompasses three action areas, each of which includes three priorities:

-Figure: UNDP HHD Strategy 2016-2021 Action Areas and Key Priorities i Besides, UNDP carries out extensive work to promote sustainable energy solutions.
+Figure: UNDP HHD Strategy 2016-2021 Action Areas and Key Priorities.
+In addition, UNDP carries out extensive work to promote sustainable energy solutions. i In addition, UNDP carries out extensive work to promote sustainable energy solutions.

 Reducing inequalities and social exclusion that drive HIV and poor health

-Widening inequalities within and between populations leads to poor health, fuels HIV and other epidemics and negatively impacts on sustainable development.
-Through action in this area, UNDP aims to empower women and girls and increase the capacity of key populations and other excluded groups to realise their health and human rights.
+Reducing inequalities and social exclusion that drive HIV and poor health.
+Widening inequalities within and between populations lead to poor health, fuel HIV and other epidemics and hinder sustainable development.
+Through action in this area, UNDP aims to empower women and girls and increase the capacity of key populations and other excluded groups to realize their health and human rights.
 This action area also contributes to improvements in participatory governance for health (Action Area 2) and building the resilience of communities and countries to address health-related challenges (Action Area 3).

 Promoting effective and inclusive governance for health